-Generate a net financial return (such as dividends and increased property taxes) by operating within a business environment

-- Participate in an advisory capacity on the Interdivisional Facilities Project Review Team to evaluate all City facility and capital and associated real estate property-related projects. - Develop or facilitate private commercial development and work with the City, investors or private partners - Regenerate neighbourhoods - Attract targeted industries and create desirable jobs - Act as a catalyst for development - Development protocol for community involvement - Promote urban design innovation and excellence - Promote environmentally sustainable development - In lieu of the Housing First Policy, negotiate with the Affordable Housing Office the number of affordable housing units for delivery.
+- Generate a net financial return (such as dividends and increased property taxes) by operating within a business environment - Participate in an advisory capacity on the Interdivisional Facilities Project Review Team to evaluate all City facility and capital and associated real estate property-related projects. - Develop or facilitate private commercial development and work with the City, investors or private partners - Regenerate neighbourhoods - Attract targeted industries and create desirable jobs - Act as a catalyst for development - Development protocol for community involvement - Promote urban design innovation and excellence - Promote environmentally sustainable development - In lieu of the Housing First Policy, negotiate with the Affordable Housing Office the number of affordable housing units for delivery.

 BUILD TORONTO can fulfill its mandate spelled out in the 2009 Shareholder Direction to be much more than the City's development company.
-We can achieve more by being a Centre of Excellence, where we act in an advisory capacity to the City on real estate projects, and as an investment company, taking a longer term, measured approach to creating value with partners, as well as promoting great development, environmental sustainability, and urban design.
-As a Centre of Excellence as a real estate investment company, we become a longer-term player, invested in making the City a better place, and be the name that people think of when it comes to real estate activities to create value, solve problems and meet the needs of the City.
+We can achieve more by being a Centre of Excellence, where we act in an advisory capacity to the City on real estate projects, and as a Real Estate Value Creation Company, taking a longer term, measured approach to creating value with partners, as well as promoting great development, environmental sustainability, and urban design.
+As a Centre of As a Real Estate Value Creation Company, BUILD TORONTO will become a longer-term player, invested in making the City a better place, and be the name that people think of when it comes to real estate activities to create value, solve problems and meet the needs of the City.

-As a real estate investment company, we would continue to analyze our opportunities, develop and invest in properties, execute on partnerships and joint ventures where appropriate, but also assist the City, when requested, provide expertise and perform City real estate infrastructure projects, where we have a direct interest.
-BUILD TORONTO has begun the transformation to a Centre of Excellence as a real estate investment company as evidenced by our involvement in projects the City has interest in, such as the Fort York Pedestrian and Cycling Bridge and Eireann Quay.
+As a Real Estate Value Creation Company, we would continue to analyze our opportunities, develop and invest in properties, execute on partnerships and joint ventures where appropriate, but also assist the City, when requested, provide expertise and perform City real estate infrastructure projects, where we have a direct interest.
+BUILD TORONTO has begun the transformation to a Centre of Excellence as a Real Estate Value Creation Company as evidenced by our involvement in projects the City has interest in, such as the Fort York Pedestrian and Cycling Bridge and Eireann Quay.
 We consider each project as an investment, not just as a real estate development.
 BUILD TORONTO is examining each property, each asset we receive, in terms of partnering, attainable return, hold period and other ways to ensure we maximize value for the City.
 Though this is an evolution and we are only at the beginning of the transformation, we will see a change from "development leads" to "asset managers".
 This business approach is coordinated to meet the City's strategic objectives, and will include the development of annual property business plans, new and stronger policies and procedures and stronger analytical functions.
 With an analytical approach, we will continue to operate in a business environment and work with highly respected partners, at times with an equity investment in a joint venture, as projects are further developed and constructed.
-Management will present a detailed execution plan to full implement this strategy, which will take into account changes required for the organization.
+Management will present a detailed execution plan to fully implement this strategy, which will take into account changes required for the organization.